iter8-tools/docs/docs/user-guide/progressive-release/extending.md

 # Extending progressive release to other deployment environments

 The `release` chart can be easily extended to include other deployment environments.
 Please consider contributing any extensions to Iter8.
-We briefly descrive how to extend the chart for an [Knative](https://knative.dev/docs/) application.
+We briefly describe how to extend the chart for an [Knative](https://knative.dev/docs/) application.

 ## Approach

 Modify the release chart after forking the [Iter8 project](https://github.com/iter8-tools/iter8).
-The chart to be extended is in the `charts/release` subfolder.
+The chart to be extended is in the `charts/release` sub-folder.
 The file `release.yaml` is the starting point.
 For each valid environment, the chart contains a set of files defining the resources that should be created.
 These may include:

 - the application object(s)
 - [routemaps](../routemap.md) for different traffic patterns
-- configmaps used to specify request distribution (blue-green pattern only)
+- config maps used to specify request distribution (blue-green pattern only)
 - a service defining a common entry for requests (if needed)

 Note that the file naming helps identify related template files.

 ## Example (Knative Service)

-For example, to implement a blue-green release for Knative servives, the following files could be added.
+For example, to implement a blue-green release for Knative services, the following files could be added.

 - `_knative-istio.tpl` - describing the application objects should be deployed
 - `_knative-istio.version.ksvc.tpl` - describe the Knative service object that should be deployed for a version